 Project or Thesis

-With approval from a faculty advisor and the Program Director or Associate Chair, six credit hours of the advanced classes may be replaced by a thesis.
+Students, with or without a concentration, with approval from a faculty advisor and the Program Director or Associate Chair, six credit hours of the advanced classes may be replaced by a thesis.
 A thesis must be advised by a member of the Graduate Faculty who is a full-time or affiliate member of the CS Department.
 A thesis committee must be formed, consisting of the thesis advisor and two members of the Graduate Faculty, at least one of whom must be in the CS Department.
 An MS thesis must have a research component and must result in a written document, and may include software.
 An MS thesis usually spans two semesters and the student takes three credits of CS 799 in each semester.

 Three credits of the advanced classes may be replaced by a project.
 A project must be advised by a member of the Graduate Faculty who is a full-time or affiliate member of the CS Department.
 An MS project must result in a written document, and may include software.